Graylog2/documentation/pages/installation.rst

 Substitute the actual path to the file for the ``/tmp/log4j.xml`` in the example.

-In case you do not have a log rotation system already in place, you can also configure Graylog2 to rotate logs based on their size to prevent its logs to grow without bounds.
+In case you do not have a log rotation system already in place, you can also configure Graylog to rotate logs based on their size to prevent its logs to grow without bounds.

 One such example ``log4j.xml`` configuration is shown below.
-Graylog2 includes the ``log4j-extras`` companion classes to support time based and size based log rotation.
+Graylog includes the ``log4j-extras`` companion classes to support time based and size based log rotation.
 This is the example::

   <?xml version="1.0" encoding="UTF-8"?>